google/flatbuffers/docs/source/KotlinUsage.md

         monster.inventory(i); // do something here
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Alternatively, much like strings, you can use `monster.inventoryAsByteBuffer`
+Alternatively, much like strings, you can use `monster.inventory`
 to get a `ByteBuffer` referring to the whole vector.
 Use `ByteBuffer` methods
 like `asFloatBuffer` to get specific views if needed.